Poverty-related problems, survey on living conditions

 Recipients of work assessment allowance: Receivers of work assessment allowance from the social security system.

-Couples with children and low income (quintile 1):Couples with children aged 0-19 years where the equivalent after-tax income (EU-scale) is in the lowest quintile.
+Low income households with children: Households with children aged 0-19 years where the equivalent after-tax income (EU-scale) is in the lowest quartile.

 Division for income and living conditions statistics.